-Definition of Terminal Value DCF
+Definition of Terminal Value in DCF

-Terminal value is the value of an investment at the end of a specific time period, including a specified interest rate.
+Terminal value is the value of an investment at the end of a specific period, including a specified interest rate.
 With terminal value calculation, companies can easily forecast future cash flows.

 So what went wrong with Mr. Bosch’s investment strategy?

-Terminal Value DCF (Discounted Cash Flow) Approach
+Terminal Value in DCF (Discounted Cash Flow) Approach

+When calculating terminal value, the formula depends on the assumption that the last projected year’s cash flow will stabilize and continue at the same rate forever.
 There are different ways to find out the terminal value of cash flows.
-Most popularly used is the Gordon Growth Model where a company is valued as Perpetuity.
+The most popularly used is the Gordon Growth Model, where a company’s value is Perpetuity.

 Gordon Growth Model